-More information about Japan is available on the Japan Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Japan is available on the Japan country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Japan is one of the world’s most successful democracies and largest economies.
 The U.S.-Japan Alliance is the cornerstone of U.S. security interests in Asia and is fundamental to regional stability and prosperity.
 The Alliance is based on shared vital interests and values, including: the maintenance of stability in the Indo-Pacific region: the preservation and promotion of political and economic freedoms; support for human rights and democratic institutions; and, the expansion of prosperity for the people of both countries and the international community as a whole.

 2020 marks the 60th anniversary of the signing of the U.S.-Japan Security Treaty.
 The U.S.-Japan Alliance was strengthened in 2015 through the release of the revised U.S.-Japan Defense Guidelines, which provide for new and expanded forms of security-oriented cooperation.
 Japan provides bases as well as financial and material support to U.S. forward-deployed forces, which are essential for maintaining stability in the region.
 In January 2016 the United States and Japan signed a new five-year package of host nation support for U.S. forces in Japan.
 In December 2016, the United States returned a major portion of the Northern Training Area, nearly 10,000 acres, reducing the amount of land utilized by the United States on Okinawa by close to 20 percent.

 Because of the two countries’ combined economic and diplomatic impact on the world, the U.S.-Japan relationship has become global in scope.
 The United States and Japan cooperate on a broad range of global issues, including development assistance, global health, environmental and resource protection, and women’s empowerment.
 The countries also work together to promote integrity in Information and Communications Technology supply chains and to ensure a secure transition to 5G networks.
 We collaborate broadly in science and technology in such areas as brain science, aging, infectious disease, personalized medicine, and international space exploration.
 We are working intensively to expand already strong people-to-people ties in education, science, and other areas.